dmatavel/so_long/README.md

 - macOS:

-1. Inside the so_long directory type `make` and press `Enter` to create the executable an executable named so_long.
+1. Inside the so_long directory type `make` and press `Enter` to create the executable named so_long.
 2. Type `./so_long maps/map1.ber` and press `Enter`.

 - Linux